alejandrovalde/capstoneProjectLineox/README.md

     1.2 `python3.11 -m venv lenv`

-    1.3  Mac Users: `source lenv/bin/activate`
+    1.3.1  MacOS Users: `source lenv/bin/activate`

-    1.4  Windows Users: `lenv\Scripts\activate.bat`
+    1.3.2  Windows Users: `lenv\Scripts\activate.bat`

->Note: Make sure that you only have one virtual environment activated.
+>Note: Make sure that only one virtual environment is activated.
-If the beginning of your command line appears like this:
+If the beginning of the command line appears like this:
 “ *(lenv) (base) alvaro@Macbook-Pro-M1* “
 it means that you have two environments active (lenv) and (base).
 You should only have one environment activated.
 Run the following command: `Conda deactivate`